PhilReedData/acmrep25/about.md

 This part of the tutorial is meant to be read along with the [RO-Crate specification](https://www.researchobject.org/ro-crate/1.1/), which learners are suggested to browse in advance.

+## Software needs for the tutorial

+Participants should prepare by ensuring they can access their own free GitHub account.
+If they have not used GitHub for a while, they may need to configure two-factor authentication.
+You will need to use a text editor such as Notepad (Windows) or TextEdit (macOS).
+Any plain text editor will work, however, for a better experience, we recommend an IDE such as [VSCode](https://code.visualstudio.com/download) (free and built on open source).
+VSCode will provide features such as syntax highlighting and formatting for JSON documents.

+## About the instructors
+**Phil Reed, The University of Manchester (UK)**

+Research Community and Training Manager for The University of Manchester.
+Computer Science Research Associate, Library Data Specialist and Teaching and Learning Librarian (2012-2024), eScience Lab since 2024.
+Member of the Library Carpentry Curriculum Advisory Committee (2019-2024).
+Senior Fellow of Advance HE (the UK higher education academy), Fellow of the Software Sustainability Institute.
+Member of the Bioschemas community, co-leading hackathon events across Europe that improve the usability of Bioschemas resources.

+**Abigail Miller, The Jackson Laboratory (USA)**

+Principal Software Engineer for JAX Data Science Architect and technical lead for BioConnect, a metadata indexing system that promotes data standards across the organization and leverages community and open source frameworks such as the RO Crate python library, Frictionless Data, and OpenFGA
+Participant in ISA and RO Crate working groups and member of RO Crate steering committee Has been developing research workflow software systems since 2003